If you are new to cryptocurrency options, we sincerely recommend that you learn some basics about cryptocurrency and options before starting trading.

 The middle part is the candlestick chart, which revolves around the four data of the opening price, the highest price, the lowest price, and the closing price, reflecting the general market situation and price information.
 The time can be switched under the chart, and you can adjust the time span of the candle line according to your own needs.

-The trading range is located on the far right side of the transaction page and consists of three parts.
+The trading range is located on the far right side of the transaction page and consists of Orders and PnL Chart.

-The middle part is the "trading area" where you can place orders.
 Users can choose the order type, price, and amount of the transaction.
-The cost and the balance in your account will be displayed below the buy and sell buttons.
+Your account's cost and balance will be displayed below the buy and sell buttons.

-According to the order information entered by you, the price calculator at the bottom can help you calculate the theoretical price and the difference under different underlying prices and implied volatility.
+According to the order information entered by you, the PnL Chart at the bottom can help you calculate the Expected Profit and Loss.

 The option contract you chose is "BTC-28APR23-30000-C", which means a BTC call option with a strike price of $30,000 expiring on April 28, 2023.